 The European Risk Research Network (ERRN) was established in 2006 with the aim of stimulating cross-disciplinary research in the area of risk management and providing an exceptional training ground for the next generation of academic researchers, regulators and practitioners.

-Professor Philip Linsley is the currently ERRN Co-ordinator.
+Professor Philip Linsley is the current ERRN coordinator.

 We have a reputation for high-quality teaching.
 We are committed to ensuring students are able to fully understand all aspects of the technically-demanding subjects of accounting, finance and actuarial science to the highest level.